 Click here for an index to the deeds for 256 Marlborough.

-During the 1889-1890 winter season, 256 Marlborough was the home of Edwin Holbrook Sampson, a paper manufacturer and dealer, and his wife Julia Verlinda (Wiltberger) Sampson.
+On August 1, 1889, 256 Marlborough was purchased from Silas Merrill by Edwin Holbrook Sampson, a paper manufacturer and dealer.
+He and his wife, Julia Verlinda (Wiltberger) Sampson, made it their home during the 1889-1890 winter season.
 They previously had lived at the Hotel Oxford (southeast corner of Exeter and Huntington).
 By the 1890-1891 season, they had moved back to the Hotel Oxford.

 Elizabeth Sweetser died in April of 1895.

-Isaac Sweetser and Ida Sweetser continued to live at 256 Marlborough.
+Isaac Sweetser and Ida Elizabeth Sweetser continued to live at 256 Marlborough.

-During the 1916-1917 winter season, Ida Sweetser was joined by Susan Jameson (Anderson) Sweetser, the widow of her brother, Frank Eliot Sweetser.
+During the 1916-1917 winter season, Ida Elizabeth Sweetser was joined by Susan Jameson (Anderson) Sweetser, the widow of her brother, Frank Eliot Sweetser.
 Susan Sweetser previously had lived in Brookline with her son and daughter-in-law, attorney Frank Eliot Sweetser, Jr., and Ethel (Walker) Sweetser.
 By 1918, she had moved back to Brookline.

-Ida Sweetser died in May of 1929.
+Ida Elizabeth Sweetser died in May of 1929.

 256 Marlborough was not enumerated in the 1930 US Census, and was not listed in the 1930-1932 Blue Books.